|UCAS code||See combinations||Duration||4 years with year abroad (BA)|

 Additional Fees and Charges Information for European and Middle Eastern Languages

-During the year abroad, students pay significantly reduced fees.
-For students who started an undergraduate course from 2018, who are going on their year abroad in 2019, the course fees are:
+During the year abroad, students currently pay significantly reduced fees to the University.
+For example, for students going on their year abroad in 2020, who started an undergraduate course from 2019, the course fees were:

 |Czech and Arabic||RT7Q|